omusico/picoMapper/README.md

 - Very easy to configure, we use annotations for model description
 - Easy to use: ActiveRecord pattern, inspired from Ruby on Rails
-- Support model relations: has one, has many, belongs to
+- Support relations: has one, has many, belongs to
 - Lightweight, relations are loaded only if necessary (lazy loading)
 - Data validation
 - Migrations
 - Tested, almost everything have a unit test
 - Use PDO and only prepared statement
+- No code generation

 Requirements
 ------------

 - PHP >= 5.3
 - PDO drivers: Sqlite, Mysql, Postgresql
+- Mysql >= 5.1 or Sqlite 3.x or Postgresql >= 9.1

 Author
 ------